ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 Test the game and make sure the following work:

-- Sprint boost is applied to when purchasing the perk.
+- Sprint boost is applied when purchasing the perk.
-- Sprint boost is applied to other players.
+- Sprint boost is applied other players.
 - Sprint boost extends the duration just for the player who purchased the perk.
 - Sprint boost expires and sprint speed is returned to normal.